tristanmaloy/tristanmaloy.github.io/code-review.md

 ## Code Review Summary

-My name is Tristan Maloy, and this code review was completed for CS499 Computer Science Capstone.
-The review examines three projects completed throughout the Computer Science program: a Python text-based game, an embedded thermostat system using a Raspberry Pi, and an Android weight tracking application.
+This review examines three projects completed throughout the Computer Science program: a Python text-based game, an embedded thermostat system using a Raspberry Pi, and an Android weight tracking application.
 Together, these artifacts demonstrate growth in software design, algorithms and data structures, security, and professional software development practices.

 ### Text-Based Game